MWATelescope/mwa_hyperdrive/mdbook/src/user/peel/intro.md

 ## Weighting

-It is important to downweight short baselines if your point-source sky model is missing diffuse information.
+It is important to down-weight short baselines if your point-source sky model is missing diffuse information.
 The minimum uv-distance to include in the fit can be set with `--uvw-min`, and the maximum with `--uvw-max`.
 The default is to include all baselines > 50λ.

 hyperdrive also borrows from RTS, which used a gaussian weighting scheme to taper short baselines, `1-exp(-(u²+v²)/(2*σ²))`, where `σ` is the tapering parameter.
 This can be set with `--short-baseline-sigma`, and defaults to 40λ.